 BridgeBuilders is a faith-based charitable organization that brings faith, hope, and love to the poor in Dallas, Texas

-While Mike and Velma shared a common bond in Jesus Christ, a centuries-old cultural divide stood between them.
+While Mike and Velma shared a common bond in Christ, a centuries-old cultural divide stood between them.
 Fortunately, a teenage boy helped bridge the racial and economic chasm.
 As Mike began mentoring Velma's son, Romon, a bond of trust began to form.
 As the months passed, Romon became like one of Mike's own children, and Velma like a sister.
-Soon, the two began to see opportunities to bring blessing to their respective communities—affluent North Dallas and impoverished South Dallas.
+Soon, the two began to see opportunities to bring mutual blessing to their respective communities—affluent North Dallas and impoverished South Dallas.

 We acknowledge one God: Father, Son, and Holy Spirit.
 In Jesus Christ, the love, mercy, and grace of God are made known to us and all people.
 From this overflowing abundance of God’s love, we find our call to ministry.

 We proclaim together, “Jesus lived, died, and rose again.
 Jesus is Lord.”
 We desire Him to be central in our individual and corporate life.

 We seek to follow Him — in His identification with the poor, the afflicted, the oppressed, the marginalized; in His special concern for children; in His respect for the dignity bestowed by God on women equally with men; in His challenge to unjust attitudes and systems; in His call to share resources with each other; in His love for all people without discrimination or conditions; in His offer of new life through faith in Him.
 From Him we derive our holistic understanding of the gospel of the Kingdom of God, which forms the basis of our response to human need.

 We hear His call to servanthood and see the example of His life.
 We commit ourselves to a servant spirit permeating the organization.
 We know this means facing honestly our own pride, sin, and failure.